-This tax benefit is worth up to $2,000 for each child.
+This tax benefit is worth up to $2,000 for each child under 17, and up to $1,600 of the credit is refundable.
+You must earn more than $2,500 to qualify for the refund.
 Eligibility for claiming the CTC depends on the status of your children.
 You can only claim the CTC if your qualifying children have Social Security Numbers.
 You and your spouse (if married) can have an ITIN or SSN.

 To claim the CTC, you will enter your ITIN and your children’s SSNs on Schedule 8812 “Additional Child Tax Credit.”
 Qualifying children for the CTC must be either a U.S. citizen or a resident alien living in the U.S. (While children with ITINs living in Mexico or Canada can be a dependent for tax filing purposes, they cannot be claimed for the CTC.)

-The 2021 American Rescue Plan makes temporary expansions to the CTC including offering advance payments that are issued between July and December 2021.
-Learn more about the newly expanded CTC here.
+The 2021 American Rescue Plan temporarily expanded the CTC, including offering advance payments that were issued between July and December 2021.
+Learn more about the expanded CTC here.

-Note: The SSN requirement for children is set to expire in 2026.
+Note: The SSN requirement for children is set to expire at the end of 2025.
 Unless legislation is enacted, CTC eligibility will revert to prior rules—the credit will be worth up to $1,000 per child, and you, your spouse, and your qualifying child can have an SSN or ITIN to claim the CTC using Schedule 8812.

 A $500 non-refundable credit is available for families with qualifying relatives.
 This includes children over 17 and children with an ITIN who otherwise qualify for the CTC.
 Additionally, qualifying relatives who are considered a dependent for tax purposes (like dependent parents), can be claimed for this credit.
 Since this credit is non-refundable, it can only help reduce taxes owed.
 If you are eligible for both this credit and the CTC, this will be applied first to lower your taxable income.